-The system board is equipped with I dedicated AGP slot, 3 dedicated PCI slots, 2 dedicated I6-bit ISA slots and I shared PCI/ISA slot, All PCI and ISA slots are bus masters.
+The system board is equipped with I dedicated PCI slot, 5 dedicated I6-bit ISA slots and I shared PCI/ISA slot.
+All PCI and ISA slots are bus masters.

 Desktop Management Interface (DMI)

 The system board comes with a DMI 2.0 built into the BIOS.
 The DMI utility in the BIOS automatically records various information about your system configuration and stores these information in the DMI pool, which is a part of the system board's Plug and Play BIOS.
 DMI, along with the appropriately networked software, is designed to make inventory, maintenance and troubleshooting of computer systems easier.
 Refer to Chapter 4 for instructions on using the DMI utility.